-On March 30, 2020, Governor Northam issued Executive Order Number Fifty-Five (2020) Temporary Stay At Home Order Due to Novel Coronavirus (COVID-19), ordering all Virginia residents to limit gatherings and to temporarily stay at home as much as possible.
+On March 30, 2020, Governor Northam issued Executive Order Number Fifty-Five (2020) Temporary Stay At Home Order Due to Novel Coronavirus (COVID-19).
+This orders all Virginia residents to limit gatherings and to temporarily stay at home as much as possible.
 Exceptions were made in order to allow residents to leave their homes under limited circumstances.
 Such circumstances include travel for food, necessities, medical attention, and the like.
-Of note, the Order specifically allowed for travel “required by court order or to facilitate child custody, visitation, or child care.”
+The Order specifically allowed for travel “required by court order or to facilitate child custody, visitation, or child care.”

-We have received numerous emails and phone calls from clients concerned for the health and welfare of their children during this novel virus.
+We have received many emails and phone calls from clients concerned for the health and welfare of their children.
 The tenor of the inquiries is:

 - If this virus is so easily transmittable and contagious, should we really be sending our children back and forth between our home and the other parent’s home?
 And